OpenLocalization/hyperV.zh-cn/virtualization/hyperv_on_windows/user_guide/checkpoints.md

 Names are limited to 100 characters or less, and the name cannot be blank.

-and the name cannot be blank.
+s, and the name cannot be blank.